charmed-kubernetes/layer-etcd/README.md

 $ sha256sum etcd-snapshot-2016-11-09-02.41.47.tar.gz
 ```

-Step 3: Deploy the new cluster leader, and attach the snapshot
+Step 3: Deploy the new cluster leader, and attach the snapshot as a resource.

 ```
 juju deploy etcd new-etcd --resource snapshot=./etcd-snapshot-2016-11-09-02.41.47.tar.gz
 ```

-Step 4: Re-Initialize the master with the data from the resource we just attached
+Step 4: Re-Initialize the etcd leader with the data by running the `restore`
-in step 3.
+action which uses the resource that was attached in step 3.

 ```
 juju run-action new-etcd/0 restore
 ```

-Step 5: Scale and operate as required
+Step 5: Scale and operate as required, verify the data was restored.

 # Limited egress operations

-The etcd charm installs etcd as a snap package.
-You can supply an etcd.snap
+The etcd charm installs the etcd application as a snap package.
+You can supply
-resource to make this charm easily installable behind a firewall.
+an etcd.snap resource to make this charm easily installable behind a firewall.

 ```
 juju deploy /path/to/etcd